savonet/ocaml-ao/README.md

 ocaml-ao
 ========

-This package contains an O'Caml interface for the cross-platform audio output library, otherwise known as libao.
+This package contains an OCaml interface for the cross-platform audio output library, otherwise known as libao.

 Please read the COPYING file before using this software.